MSaadMakhdoom/MSaadMakhdoom/README.md

 <h3 align="center">Data Scientist | MLOps | Data-Driven & Web Application Developer | AI & Business Development </h3>

 # About Me:
 I am a Data Scientist with technical and quantitative skills.
-Passionate about AI and Business Development with focus on real-time data, to build and transform the business to success.<br>I have experience including Python, SQL, machine and deep learning algorithms, database development, data analysis, data warehouse development, data visualization and Web application development.
-I am interested in artificial intelligence and business development and seek challenging data science projects to create data-driven solutions.
+I am passionate about artificial intelligence (AI) and business development, with a focus on real-time data.

+I have experience in Python, SQL, machine learning and deep learning algorithms, database development, data analysis, data warehouse development, data visualization, and web application development.

 As a data scientist, I am passionate about solving business challenges with data.
+I am confident that I can use my skills and experience to help your business achieve its goals.

 ##